melt-umn/melt-website/silver/ref/decl/nonterminals/index.md

 ## Analogy to data types

-Nonterminals in Silver are somewhat similar to datatypes in other functional languages.
+Nonterminals in Silver are somewhat similar to data types in other functional languages, like Haskell.
 The major initially noticeable difference is that Silver does not require a fixed list of constructors (and we use different names, calling constructors [productions](/silver/ref/decl/productions/).)

-Similarly, nonterminals are somewhat like abstract class declarations in other object-oriented languages.
+Similarly, nonterminals are somewhat like abstract class declarations in other object-oriented languages, like Java.
 The major initially noticeable difference is the lack of a fixed list of (virtual) methods (and in Silver they're called [attributes](/silver/ref/decl/attributes/) and must be declared to [occur](/silver/ref/decl/occurs/) on the nonterminal.)

 ## Concrete Syntax